 Instead of going through every published article and adding internal links, it’s much easier to add in a link that you want your writer to include, naturally.

-Another thing to include in your SEO brief is brand voice.
+Another thing to include in your SEO brief is brand voice and tone of voice.
 While it’s not necessarily SEO-focused, it’s something that can help keep your content consistent.

 You’ll want to have your content at least focus on the voice take after so focusing highlighting items such as: